 Where pupils have less severe speech and language difficulties, their needs may be met through Mainstream Language programmes.
-These are delivered by trained Teaching Assistants and monitored by the SENCO and Speech and Language Therapists.
+These are delivered by trained Teaching Assistants and monitored by the SENCOand Speech and Language Therapists.

-The school currently employs one Pastoral Support Worker to work with our more vulnerable pupils, including those who have suffered bereavement or trauma.
-The Pastoral Support Worker is trained to use a range of strategies including those aimed at improving motivation, self-esteem, resilience and anger management.
+The school currently employs one Learning mentor to work with our more vulnerable pupils, including those who have suffered bereavement or trauma.
+The Learning mentor is trained to use a range of strategies including those aimed at improving motivation, self-esteem, resilience and anger management.
 She is trained to deliver specific programmes including 'Talking and Drawing'.
 We also participate in the Headstart programme and provide Headstart 'Bounceback' and Headstart 'Champions' groups for vulnerable children who may or may not have SEND.